 The graphics were updated to include guidance around double-masking (or multi-layered masking), air travel, lab and radiology settings.
 Please download them here in English and here in Spanish.
 Click here for the printable PDF in English and click here for the printable PDF in Spanish.

-clinic teams might find helpful around specific considerations for PLWH.
+The SF Community Clinic Consortium developed this HIV clinic reopening guidance document which clinic teams might find helpful around specific considerations for PLWH.

 To slow the spread of COVID-19 when we're in public: